vdhamer/Photo-Club-Hub/.github/README.md

     ]
 }
 ```
+Note that:
-Note that the properties within `idPlus` and `coordinates` are manditory.
-The remaining fields are optional.
+- the fields within `idPlus` and `coordinates` must be provided while the other fields are optional.
+- the `memberList` field for clubs allows the app to find the next level list with membership data.

 ##### MemberList: local lists of photo club members